schematical/techdebt/TechDebt/SCOPE.md

 A Task Switching Penalty is displayed and enforced when interrupting an NPCDevOps' work.

-The daily loop correctly transitions, summarizes resource usage, pays the Debs, and resets for the next day.
+The daily loop correctly transitions, summarizes resource usage, pays the Debs, and resets for the next day.quick